Website Southwest Ontario Aboriginal Health Access Center

 - Willingness to assist other SOAHAC sites as needed

-- Ability to obtain/ maintain a current and clear vulnerable sector police check is a condition of employment
+- Ability to obtain and maintain a current and clear vulnerable sector police check is a condition of employment

-- Up-to-date immunization records including at least 2 COVID-19 immunizations
+- Up-to-date immunization records including at least 2 COVID-19 vaccines

 This job may require additional responsibilities and duties as assigned by Southwest Ontario Aboriginal Health Access Centre.

-This position is full-time @ 35 hours (5 days) per week, Monday-Friday from 10am-6pm.
+This position is full-time @ 35 hours/ 5 days per week for a 12-month contract (with possibility of extension).
 Salary is competitive and subject to experience.
-Optional pension plan (HOOPP) is included.
+Benefit package and optional pension plan (HOOPP) is included.

 SOAHAC values diversity and is an equal opportunity employer; however, hiring preference will be given to qualified Indigenous applicants (please self-identify).
 SOAHAC is committed to providing employment accommodation in accordance with the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.
 If you require accommodation to apply or if selected to participate in an assessment process, please advise Human Resources.